19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (6) The Authority shall serve a copy of any report furnished under subsection (4) on the transferor and the transferee.

-(7) The Authority may require a person to furnish, within the period and in the manner specified by the Authority, any information or document that the Authority may reasonably require for the discharge of its duties or functions, or the exercise of its powers, under this section and section 30AAH.
+(7) The Authority may require a person to furnish, within the period and in the manner specified by the Authority, any information or document that the Authority may reasonably require for the discharge of its duties or functions, or the exercise of its powers, under this section and section 39.

+[Act 31 of 2017 wef 04/06/2018]

 (8) Any person who —